Search Results

 -

-More than half of Welsh Health Boards in breach of waiting time target for bowel cancer tests
+A quarter of hospitals in breach of waiting time target for bowel cancer tests

-...eight week target set by the Welsh Assembly, with 1,500 of these patients waiting more than 14 weeks.
+...reveal that nearly 2,000 people are waiting longer than the six week target set by the Government.
 The two key tests to diagnose bowel cancer are colonoscopy and flexible sigmoidoscopy – a camera on a thin, flexible cable inserted through the anus to look at different parts of the bowel.
 These tests...

 -